MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-alterroles.md

    the next section, you will edit role attributes for these roles and drop privileges.

-## Revoke privileges and alter role attributes
+## Step 3.
+Revoke privileges and alter role attributes

 Your `dev_role` and `qa_role` have the same role attributes.
 You can alter or revoke certain attributes and privileges for each role, even if they are